 I have several ways of making the base – sometimes we blow it during the stem making, and sometimes they are made separately and glued together.

-AV: Using LED is a big advantage in glass; they don’t create much heat so you can build it into the light.
+We use LED because it is a big advantage in glass; they don’t create much heat so you can build it into the light.
 It’s been great for my experiments and form finding, as I’ve built new shapes that are closer and thinner, that just weren’t possible before.